helpfulengineering/resources/software/proposals/crowdsourcing_contact_tracing_app.md

 2 features exist as part of the MVP:

 1. A mobile app that will locally store people's locations, unless they self-report that they are showing illness.
+	* App will notify people if they have been in contact with a region that has had coronavirus (by quering the database) since the last time they have checked in.
+After this, they can mark "cleaned", which will reset the corona tracking counter.
+		* Rationale for this being that figuring out if people have been in contact with other people, directly, is hard, but you get that for free if you are tracking regions people have been in (as you cannot interact with someone without being in the same place.)
+		* This might potentially fit better as a V2 feature.
 	* Privacy feature : People might not want to betray personal information.
 There should be configurable regions “privacy zones” (i.e. .1 miles around home).
 Strava has this functionality
 2. A web portal that has global map that will show where those who are suspected to be ill have been, starting from 72 hours prior to becoming ill.
 	* view 1: local region (i.e. zip code, or 50 mile square radius around a lat/long)